freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 2190.1

-Use the appropriate with the same two table to show all rows in both tables whether they have a value in the foreign key column or not.
+That showed all the students since it was the right table of the `RIGHT JOIN`.
+Use the appropriate join with the same two table to show all rows in both tables whether they have a value in the foreign key column or not.

 #### HINTS